interscript/rababa/rules/rules.md

 15. If we lemmatize a verb, but none of the two results are part of the verb we have lemmatized, it's possible the root of the verb has an آ letter that's been mentioned in our verb in ا form.
 Make sure to check that if such a case happens.

 16. The affix ون, always a suffix, is a collision.
-To choose between the two, if the word before it, ends in ی, choose the second transliteration, else, choose the first transliteration.
+To choose between the two, if the word before it, ends in /i/, choose the second transliteration, else, choose the first transliteration.

 17. The affix ید, always a suffix, is a collision.
 If it's not attached to a verb, (so it doesn't need to be a noun.
-It can be an adjective, etc.) there's only one transliteration (the first one) But if it's attached to a verb, if the root of the verb before it has been the first output of the lemmatize function, always use the first transliteration, /id/, but if it has been the second output of the lemmatize function, {if it ends in ا or و with u sound, or ه, the second transliteration should be used, /yad/, else, the first transliteration, /id/, should be used} I added PoS tags to this affix in the proper column.
+It can be an adjective, etc.) there's only one transliteration (the first one) But if it's attached to a verb, if the root of the verb before it has been the first output of the lemmatize function, always use the first transliteration, /id/, but if it has been the second output of the lemmatize function, {if it ends in /e, A, u/, the second transliteration should be used, /yad/, else, the first transliteration, /id/, should be used} I added PoS tags to this affix in the proper column.

 18. The affix یم, always a suffix, is a collision.
-PoS tagging really helps with this.
-I added PoS tags to the proper column for different instances of it.
-Basically, if it's used as part of a verb, the second transliteration should be used.
-Else, even if the PoS is not noun, the first transliteration should be used.
+If it's not attached to a verb, (so it doesn't need to be a noun.
+It can be an adjective, etc.) there's only one transliteration (the first one) But if it's attached to a verb, if the root of the verb before it has been the first output of the lemmatize function, always use the first transliteration, /im/, but if it has been the second output of the lemmatize function, {if it ends in /e, A, u/, the second transliteration should be used, /yam/, else, the first transliteration, /im/, should be used} I added PoS tags to this affix in the proper column, and added a row for /yam/ for verbs.

 19. Semispace (ZWNJ): Wherever we see the character u200c, we should break the sides of it and work on them separately.
 The point, though, is that most of the time, it breaks affixes  from roots, but not always.
 So, when we encounter one, we would wanna check for the parts separately.
 Most of the time when we see this character, there's going to be می or نمی before it, or ها after it.
 One point to consider here, is that می and نمی, which are verb prefixes, are exactly these values, but ها which is a noun suffix, is the beginning of a string, so it may not be exactly ها. but it starts with ها.
 If these aren't found next to the u200c charcater, we should look for both sides of it in entries.